malan88/standingwater/src/markdown/posts/220805-silicon.md

 Things are going to get interesting in the next 10 years.
 And I have a front row seat. 🫠

+# The Game of Sand

+The Game of Thrones was about a seat of power for controlling the most important resource in the Seven Kingdoms: the Seven Kingdoms themselves.
+In a post agricultural society, land isn't anywhere near as valuable.
+We can produce massive amounts of wealth and value on small land footprints.
+Imagine the most valuable plot of land in an agricultural society, and now imagine the most valuable plot of land in the post-industrial world of today.
+In the former, we'd say the largest plot of arable land.
+In the latter, we'd say somewhere in downtown Manhattan.

+Or Taiwan.

+Silicon wafers are created with thousands of chemicals, from the humble sand to the noble neon.
+None of these resources come from Taiwan.
+But there is one element that does: know-how.
+Kill all the Taiwanese and you have some useless clean rooms.
+Leave Taiwan intact and you have semiconductors.

+The most important resource today is not physical.
+It's a type of know-how.
+The know-how to make integrated circuits.

 [wnf]:
   https://www.amazon.com/Why-Nations-Fail-Origins-Prosperity/dp/0307719227/ref=sr_1_1?crid=XQ5R3B73L02W&keywords=why+nations+fail&qid=1659731931&sprefix=why+nations+fail%2Caps%2C132&sr=8-1
 [wafer]: https://en.wikipedia.org/wiki/Wafer_(electronics)